Social Security Disability in New Hampshire and Vermont: Lawyers, Applying and Denial Rates.

 Burlington, Montpelier, Rutland

-The average processing time for a case at the hearing level for the above ODAR is 390 days.
+The average processing time for a case at the hearing level for the above ODAR is 447 days for the year 2009.
 How long it takes in other hearing offices.

 Hearings are held at the above ODAR.
 They are conducted before an Administrative Law Judge.
 The ALJ is independent and makes a new determination based on the record and the testimony and arguments presented at the hearing.
 Read more on hearings.